wildart/LMCLUS.jl/docs/source/lmclus.rst

-Linear Manifold CLUStering
+Linear Manifold Clustering
 ==========================

-LMCLUS is a linear manifold clustering algorithm which defines cluster through the following model:
+Linear manifold clustering algorithm (LMCLUS) discovers clusters which are described by a following model:

 .. math::